 EXTERIOR WOOD SPECIES DESIGNED TO WEATHER GRACEFULLY

 reSAWN’s WEATHERED designs highlight wood’s natural beauty and allow the material to age gracefully in place with little to no maintenance.
 Some of the WEATHERED designs feature our reactive finishes which seek to minimize the variation between newly installed and aged wood siding.
-We also offer unfinished Kebony (see MARKA and RUSS) and Accoya (see KOWHAI) which are high performing exterior woods that are meant to weather naturally to grey post-install.
+We also offer unfinished Accoya (see KOWHAI) which is a high performing exterior wood that is meant to weather naturally to grey post-install.

 Roll over images to see a simulation of how materials weather over time

 Weathered images meant to be representative only.
 Actual weathering will depend on weather, altitude and facing.
 Contact reSAWN for photos and documentation of accelerated weather testing with Q-labs.

 Unfinished western red cedar tends to weather unevenly due to varying climate and weather condiitions. reSAWN’s finishing process intends to combat an unappealing aesthetic by providing designs with a weathered look at installation.
 A commonly used exterior material, western red cedar contains natural characteristics that resist decay caused by rot, insects, and moisture.